megalinee/word-replacer/README.md

 # Word replacer

 ## Description
- word-replacer A node based word replacer that doesn't use the replace() function while offering a nice looking UI.
+ word-replacer A node CLI word replacer that doesn't use the replace() function.

 ## Requirements
 ### You need to install the following npm modules: